 Something about this scene struck me as off.
 The phrasing is odd.
 Prof. May calls it “free indirect discourse;” I really need to buckle down and do some study on point of view.
 Whenever it crops up, it’s crucial, and I only have a slippery grasp on the concept, not enough to really think in terms of what kind of discourse a passage is written in.
 However, I did notice the passive voice, having been scolded so many times for that sin.

-Here I will invoke a quote by James Cary from the New York Times Book Review of April 30, 1950, used by Prof. May, who, at age 9, wrote it down on an index card as it seemed important to him (dang, I was reading the Jim Kjelgaard series about anthropomorphic Irish setters when I was 9):
+Here I will invoke a quote by James Cary, used by Prof. May, who, at age 9, wrote it down on an index card as it seemed important to him (dang, I was reading the Jim Kjelgaard series about anthropomorphic Irish setters when I was 9):

 Every professional artist has met the questioner who asks of some detail: ‘Why did you do it so clumsily like that, when you could have done it so neatly like this?’ – Joyce Cary